wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Agent-server communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wazuh agents use the OSSEC message protocol to send collected events to the Wazuh server over port 1514 (UDP or TCP).
 Then the Wazuh server decodes and rule-checks the received events with the analysis engine.
 Events that trip a rule are augmented with alert data such as rule id and rule name.
-Events can be spooled to one or both of the following files, depending on whether or not a rule is tripped:
+Events can be spooled to one or both of the following files, depending on whether a rule is tripped or not:

 - The file ``/var/ossec/logs/archives/archives.json`` contains all events whether they tripped a rule or not.
 - The file ``/var/ossec/logs/alerts/alerts.json`` contains only events that tripped a rule.